paulkluka/viteProcedural/README.md

 * **vite / typscript / babylonjs project setup info:**
+    * the goal of this project setup is allow for procedural modeling using babylonjs scripts
     * project setup method is based on:
         * https://doc.babylonjs.com/guidedLearning/usingVite#maintenance-and-updates
             * this guide is for detail explanation of why using vite for setup and building the project